Admission to the University

 The University of Idaho relies on the following accrediting associations standards to evaluate and accept college-level credits and all grades earned by transfer students:

-Students returning after two years from last attendance must complete an Application for Readmission and submit a $30 application fee and official transcripts from all colleges or universities attended since last enrolling at U of I. (Also see regulation B-1.)
+Students returning after two years from last attendance must complete an application for readmission and submit a $30 application fee and official transcripts from all colleges or universities attended since last enrolling at U of I. (See regulation B-1.)
 Application forms are available online at www.uidaho.edu/admissions.

 Returning students who were not in good academic standing when they left the university need to submit the above materials and follow the appropriate reinstatement procedures as stated in regulation L-4.
-Contact the Admissions Office for more information (208-885-6326, admissions@uidaho.edu).
+Contact the Admissions Office for more information at 208-885-6326 or admissions@uidaho.edu.

 Applying to the Admissions Committee